Quansight/Quansight-website/apps/labs/posts/sympy_documentation.md

-2. Survey respondents identified many deficiencies in the SymPy docs which made it clear that certain improvements needed to be made to the overall layout and organization of SymPy documentation site In particular, we identified 4 major improvements that could be made:
+2. Survey respondents identified many deficiencies in the SymPy docs which made it clear that certain improvements needed to be made to the overall layout and organization of SymPy documentation site.
+In particular, we identified 4 major improvements that could be made:

    - Better top-level organization.